-Missed Exams:
+Missed Culminating Tasks or Exams:

-Absence from an exam is only acceptable if supported by a doctor's certificate.
+Absence from a culminating tasks or exam is only acceptable if supported by a doctor's certificate.
 In the case of an exceptional family circumstance, the Principal will decide the acceptability of the absence.
-It is an expectation that all students write final exams.
-Missed exams supported by a doctor's note or Principal approval will be rescheduled for a later date.
+It is an expectation that all students complete assignments and write final exams.
+Missed assessments supported by a doctor's note or Principal approval will be rescheduled for a later date.
 Please note the exam schedule before planning for family vacations as this is not an acceptable excuse for missing an exam.